-The declaration that J.M.
-Coetzee's Life & Times of Michael K is an allegorical novel is referring to the whole life of Michael K, with enough time to change in life.
+The declaration of J.M.
+Coetzee's Life & Times of Michael K is an allegorical novel, is referring to the whole life of Michael K, considered an enough time to change in life.
 The term, Michael K is an allegory.
-His narrative stands for an abstract.
+He involves a complete narrative, stand for an abstract.
 In Life & Times of Michael K, the protagonist makes his way east from Cape Town to the great Karoo and back again.
-It is interpreted as the two levels, specifically the South African and the Universal levels.
-According to the meaning of the Karoo in Merriam Webster's Dictionary: "a dry tableland of Southern Africa," Thus Life & Times of Michael K is an allegorical representation of Southern Africa's deformed Apartheid regime.
+It is interpreted the two levels, the specifically South African, and the Universal.
+According to the meaning of the Karoo in Merriam Webster's Dictionary: "a dry tableland of Southern Africa," thereby, reading of the Life & Times of Michael K is an allegorical representation of Southern Africa's deformed Apartheid regime.